 How do you recharge?

 For me the number one method to recharge my energy is solitude.
-Solitude is a bliss for a person’s soul.
-In other words, making a priority to have “alone-time” at least for 1 day each week, it nurtures my mental and physical health.
+Solitude is bliss for a person’s soul.
+In other words, making it a priority to have “alone-time” at least 1 day each week, nurtures my mental and physical health.

-Also I take seriously the quality of sleep.
+Also, I take seriously the quality of sleep.
 Literally, I never sacrifice my sleep if it is not a matter of life or death.
-It is our responsibility to protect our brain from unnecessary causes of exhaustion.
+It is our responsibility to protect our brains from unnecessary causes of exhaustion.

-Being actively conscious regarding my eating habits keeps my energy always high.
-By having nutritious meals that actually provide a joyful experience of flavors and helps my body to function properly.
+Being actively conscious of my eating habits keeps my energy always high.
+Having nutritious meals that actually provide a joyful experience of flavors and helps my body to function properly.
 I respect my body’s needs more than anything!
 For example, I never eat food that makes me feel tired or makes me sick.
 I never eat red meat or some fruits & vegetables that I can not digest.
 You see, healthy food is not healthy for everyone!

 I choose wisely my closest friends and never do small talk.
 Why?
 Because my time and tenderness is not for waste.
 When I care for someone, I do care with all my heart.
 Saving my energy for my closest people, makes me feel richer and always ready to provide the best.
 So, spending time in meaningless events or meetings, just to fulfill my calendar, is not my cup of tea.

 Another way to keep my energy blooming is daily soft exercise.
-During winter months I spend 1-2 hours everyday walking by the seaside or in the city streets.
+During the winter months, I spend 1-2 hours every day walking by the seaside or in the city streets.
 Fortunately, it’s a happy coincidence that my residence is near the Saronic Gulf.